spartaglobal/docker_playground/Environments/Databases/MSSQL_Northwind/README.md

 `--name sql1` -> Naming your container is good practice and the --name flag allows you to do this.
 This is not mandatory however as Docker will name containers automatically.

-`-p 1401:1433` -> the `p` flag maps ports from your container to your localhost.
-In this instance we are mapping port `1401` from the container to port `1433` on our localhost.
-The standard SQL port is `1433` but in the container it has been set to `1401`.
+`-p 1433:1433` -> the `p` flag maps ports from your container to your localhost.
+In this instance we are mapping port `1433` from the container to port `1433` on our localhost.

 `kcornwall/sqlnorthwind` -> This is the base image name to create the local container from.